ExaWorks/job-api-spec/specification.md

 - Enables file cleanup (an alternative and perhaps more flexible way of doing this is to implement pre- and post-jobs in Layer 0)

-- Requires user mapping: if a system-wide service is deployed, there must be a mapping of the authenticated user to a local user under which the job should run.
+- May require user mapping if a system-wide service is deployed.
+User mapping is a mapping of the authenticated user to a local user under which the job should run.